-Kensington Prep was the first school to be opened by the GDST in 1873 (as Kensington High School) and has a been a pioneer in girls’ education ever since.
+Kensington Prep was the first school to be opened by the GDST in 1873 (then known as Kensington High School) and has been a pioneer in girls’ education ever since.

-There are great benefits of being part of the GDST and a wider group of schools.
+There are great benefits to being part of the GDST and a wider group of schools.

-Innovative approaches and best practice are shared throughout the network and the GDST is an educational charity which means all income is invested back into the schools.
+Innovative approaches and best practices are shared throughout the network and the GDST is an educational charity which means all income is invested back into the schools.

-Much of the administrative burden on schools is handled centrally by the Trust, which also means each school can maximise the time focused on the curriculum and teaching.
+Much of the administrative burden on schools is handled centrally by the GDST, which also means each school can maximise the time focused on the curriculum and teaching.

 The GDST is at the forefront of girls’ education and there are lots of benefits of being part of a bigger family of schools.
 We like the fact that it is a charity reinvesting all its income back into its schools, rather than out to make a commercial profit.